 Arriving in a misty haze at Pisa Airport, I took my coach seat and felt a renewed love for nature.
 With steam rolling off the fields, I remembered being driven around Aberdeenshire as a child, watching herons and buzzards roam in a far harsher playground.
 Simple moments stirs memories as fresh as the soil.
 An earthly reminder of who you used to be and what you have become.

 Florence marked a departure point for me last year.
 I gave up everything and nothing to live here last October.
 It’s an uneasy feeling to leave home without a key.
 Unsure of who you might meet or anyone at all.
 It’s a weightless feeling I guess – you are finally free of routine.

 Walking around Florence city centre is like entering a children’s picture book.
 You have to adjust to the Duomo’s scale and size for context.
 Brunelleschi’s snowy mountain dominates the Arno valley for miles – a majestic beacon of engineering that has glittered for over 500 years.
 The terracotta temple lends a secular prestige to your visit.
-Gods of engineering and science designed and constructed this through their wits and determination alone.
+Humans with no computers designed the Duomo through their wits and determination alone.